liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/00-intro.markdown

-# Using Alloy UI in your Application [](id=using-alloy-ui-in-your-application)
+# Using AlloyUI in your Application [](id=using-alloy-ui-in-your-application)

 AlloyUI is Liferay's user interface framework.
-While you can use any framework to develop a user interface for your application, AlloyUI is an excellent choice since Liferay is already using it.
+While you can use any framework to develop a user interface for your application, AlloyUI is an excellent choice since it's already used by the portal.
 Using AlloyUI minimizes the amount of extra JavaScript code that you need to add to your application.
 This, in turn, minimizes the impact your application has on page load time.
 AlloyUI is an easy-to-use framework with a uniform API that's based on YUI.
-Since Liferay is already using AlloyUI, choosing AlloyUI for your application allows your user interface and look and feel to closely match Liferay's.
+Since Liferay is already using AlloyUI, choosing AlloyUI for your application allows your application's look and feel to closely match Liferay's.
 For more information about AlloyUI, please visit the [http://alloyui.com](http://alloyui.com).

 In an earlier learning path, you created a Guestbook application, used Service